nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 * `<PARAMETER>` refers to how you want to sort the flashcards by.
 * Possible parameters:
     1. `german`: sorts by the alphabetical order of German phrases.
-    1. `english`: sorts by the alphabetical order of English definitions.
+    1. `english`: sorts by the alphabetical order of English phrases.
     1. `reversegerman`: sorts by the reverse alphabetical order of German phrases.
     1. `reverseenglish`: sorts by the reverse alphabetical order of English phrases.
     1. `easytohard`: sorts by difficulty of flashcards, from easy to hard.